-- 1. verbal or written conduct containing derogatory jokes or comments; - 2. slurs or unwanted sexual advances; - 3. visual conduct such as derogatory or sexually orientated posters; - 4. photographs, cartoons, drawings or gestures which some may find offensive; - 5. physical conduct such as assault, unwanted touching, or any interference because of sex, race or any other protected characteristic basis; - threats and demands to submit to sexual requests as a condition of continued employment or to avoid some other loss, and offers of employment benefits in return for sexual favours; - 7. retaliation for having reported or threatened to report harassment.

-If an individual believes that they have been unlawfully harassed, they should make an immediate report to the Managing Director followed by a written complaint as soon as possible after the incident.
-The details of the complaint should include:

-- · Details of the incident

-- Name(s) of the individual(s) involved

-- Name(s) of any witness(es)
+- Verbal or written conduct containing derogatory jokes or comments - Slurs or unwanted sexual advances - Visual conduct such as derogatory or sexually orientated posters - Photographs, cartoons, drawings, or gestures which some may find offensive - Physical conduct such as assault, unwanted touching, or any interference because of sex, race or any other protected characteristic basis - Threats and demands to submit to sexual requests as a condition of continued employment or to avoid some other loss, and offers of employment benefits in return for sexual favours - Retaliation for having reported or threatened to report harassment - If an individual believes that they have been unlawfully harassed, they should make an immediate report to the Director of Operations, followed by a written complaint as soon as possible after the incident.
+The details of the complaint should include: - o Details of the incident - Name(s) of the individual(s) involved - Name(s) of any witness(es)

-Hewett Recruitment will undertake a thorough investigation of the allegations.
+The Company will undertake a thorough investigation of the allegations.
 If it is concluded that harassment has occurred, remedial action will be taken.

-All employees and workers will be expected to comply with Hewett Recruitment's policy on harassment in the workplace.
+All employees and workers will be expected to comply with the Company's policy on harassment in the workplace.
 Any breach of such a policy will lead to the appropriate disciplinary action.

-Any individual who Hewett Recruitment finds to be responsible for harassment will be subject to the disciplinary procedure and the sanction may include termination.
+Any individual who The Company finds to be responsible for harassment will be subject to the disciplinary procedure and the sanction may include termination.